-Quirks Ordering/Supervising Diagnostic Tests
+Quirks Ordering/Supervising Tests

-- Medicare: Only a professional who is treating the patient may order.
-"Professional" includes CNS, clinical psychologists, clinical social workers, nurse-midwives, NP and PAs if in scope of license - Medicare asserts only PHYSICIANS may supervise diagnostic tests.
-NPPs can perform certain tests, but cannot supervise.
+Only a professional who is treating the patient may order.
+"Professional" includes CNS, clinical psychologists, clinical social workers, nurse-midwives, NP and PAs if in scope of license

+Medicare asserts only PHYSICIANS may supervise Medicare tests.
+NPPs can perform certain tests, but can not supervise.